Alternate Spellings of Surname: Sauerwein, Sourwine

-On 1 January 1865, Thomas Sauerwein was promoted again, this time to 1st Sergeant.
+On 1 January 1865, Thomas Sauerwein was promoted again, this time to First Sergeant.
 By February, the 47th Pennsylvania was assigned to the Provisional Division of the 2nd Brigade, Army of the Shenandoah.

-On 19 April 1865, 1st Sergeant Thomas Sauerwein and the 47th were ordered back to Washington, D.C. to defend the nation’s capital again—this time following President Lincoln’s assassination.
-At least one member of the regiment was assigned to guard the late President’s funeral train while others were involved in guarding the prison where the key accused assassination conspirators were held during the early days of their trial
+On 19 April 1865, First Sergeant Thomas Sauerwein and the 47th were ordered back to Washington, D.C. to defend the nation’s capital again—this time following President Lincoln’s assassination.
+At least one member of the regiment was assigned to guard the late President’s funeral train while others were involved in guarding the prison where the key accused assassination conspirators were held during the early days of their confinement.

-While serving in the 2nd Brigade of the U.S. Department of Washington’s 22nd Corps (Dwight’s Division), the 47th also participated in the Union’s Grand Review on 23-24 May.
-Captain Levi Stuber of Company I was promoted to the rank of Major.
+While serving in the 2nd Brigade of the U.S. Department of Washington’s 22nd Corps (Dwight’s Division), the 47th also participated in the Union’s Grand Review of the Armies on 23-24 May.

 On their last swing through the South, the 47th served in Savannah, Georgia from 31 May to 4 June as part of the 3rd Brigade, Dwight’s Division, Department of the South, and at Charleston and other parts of South Carolina beginning in June.